SigmaHQ/sigma-specification/appendix_modifer.md

 * `gt`: Field is Greater than the value
 * `gte`: Field is Greater or equal than the value

 * `expand`: Modifier for expansion of placeholders in values.
-It replaces placeholder strings. (e.g. ..?)
+The final behavior of the replacement is determined by processing pipeline transformations.
+Current possibilities in pySigma are:
+  * Expand to value list (`ValueListPlaceholderTransformation`/`value_placeholders`)
+  * Replace with query expression in target query language (`QueryExpressionPlaceholderTransformation`/`query_expression_placeholders`)
+  * Replace placeholder with wildcard `*`, which should only be used as last resort. (`WildcardPlaceholderTransformation`/`wildcard_placeholders`)

 ## Types